phanikolla/aws-12weeks-challenge/Week 1/Basic Module/Storage/Amazon S3.md

 This lab is designed to give you some experience interacting with the S3 service through the AWS Console and demonstrate the use case of securely accessing objects within a private S3 bucket through an EC2 web host.

 # This lab will walk you through the following:
-•  a bucket in S3
+• Creating a bucket in S3
 • Adding objects to your S3 bucket
 • Working with objects in the S3 Console
 • Accessing objects stored in S3